Best Beaches in West Maui Top Guide 2025

 Oneloa Beach, aka Ironwoods Beach

 Unlike other more crowded places, this stretch of sand, aptly named “Long Sand,” offers a peaceful escape.
-It’s nestled right next to the Ritz Carlton and Kapalua Resort, which adds an aura of luxury to the experience.
+It’s nestled right next to the Ritz-Carlton and Kapalua Resort, which adds an aura of luxury to the experience.
 Oneloa is a quarter-mile-long sandy beach, the perfect length for a stroll with the gentle waves lapping your feet.

 The eastern edge of the shoreline boasts a reef teeming with marine life.
 Snorkeling opportunities abound at both ends of the beach, where the sandy bottom provides easy access to clear waters.